-Of course you’ve considered the quality of your AdWords campaigns.
+Of course you’ve considered the quality of your Google Ads campaigns.
 The quality of the ads, keywords, ad copy, every element and minute detail you could think of involved with the campaign.
 But have you given any thought to the quality score Google will actually give you?

 What does Google mean by quality score?
 And how is it determined?
 We provide some of the answers below, along with how you can improve a low-ranking status.

 Taken directly from the horse’s mouth, quality score is an estimate of the quality of your ads, keywords and landing pages.
 It gives you insight into how well your ads are performing on a scale of 1-10.

 Your Google Ads quality score is an aggregated estimate of your overall performance in ad auctions which means it’s not used to determine your ad rank at auction time.
 Auction-specific quality is calculated by click-through rate, ad relevance, and landing page experience to determine ad rank in real-time.